heddasu/MOL3022/README.md

 ## Prerequisites
 To run the project ```git```, ```Python3```, ```pip``` and ```npm``` need to be installed.
-If windows a terminal needs to be downloaded, e.g., PowerShell.
+If using Windows a terminal needs to be downloaded, e.g., PowerShell.

 ## Clone project
 Given that you already have  ```git``` installed, you can follow this guide.